Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-facilities.md

   When the visitor count for each day is recorded accurately

-  Then vistor trend for the week is calculated
+  Then visitor trend for the week is calculated

 Scenario: Alert when seating capacity is full